 Higher education institutions are a storehouse of private data.
 There is substantial guidance in place to ensure higher education organizations continue to comply in order to protect their data for their students and faculty.
 Make sure you’re taking the necessary steps in your higher education organization or be prepared for swift action.

-Unsure if you are in compliance?
 Have questions about your cybersecurity needs?